BU-DEPEND-Lab/REASSURE/ICLR/readme.md

 ```

-Apply REASSURE on a pre-train Watermark model:
+Use REASSURE to repair a pre-trained watermarked model:
 ```python3
 python ./Experiments/Watermark/MNIST.py
 ```